Kitchi/casa-spack-linux/README.md

+# DEPRECATED

+This repo is deprecated.
+Look at https://github.com/Kitchi/CASA-spack for the most recent version of these scripts.

 # CASA Spack Build Environment for Linux

 Spack environment for CASA6 build dependencies on Linux (RHEL 8 / x86_64).
 Make sure